Planning for Plantings: Our Process....

 We are also responding to how the client may like to use the garden and if they have pets so all family members can be catered for....

 The planting plan is then drawn to scale and shows the location of each new plant to be planted.
-The 1m2 grid makes it easy for accurate placement of each new plant to be planted.
+The 1m2 grid makes it easy for accurate placement of each new plant.
+We recommend native species planted from 50mm tube stock grown locally by community nurseries in Brisbane.
 The abbreviated code on the plan allows for cross referencing to a table detailing the correct botanical names for each plant as part of our service.
 The plan and table with botanical names is valuable as it allows the garden owner to learn about each plants characteristics, when to prune and when it will flower or fruit etc and to identify where it is in the garden.
-We also provide maintenance and ongoing advice as the garden develops to contribute to its successful establishment.

 Add comment